Detecting Hidden Webcams with Delay-Tolerant Similarity of Simultaneous Observation: Introduction

 Internet connected cameras have become a pervasive feature in the world.
 Most modern mobile phones contain at least one camera as do many laptops.
 Additionally cheap Wi-Fi connected cameras are easy to obtain and deploy.
 In addition to these devices, there are a variety of hidden cameras that are designed to evade visual detection.
 The cost of obtaining and deploying such devices continues to drop as retailers such as Amazon include Surveillance Camera and Hidden Camera shopping categories that include thousands of results.
 While Internet-connected cameras bring convenience to the owners, they also create security risks.
 Weak security mechanisms allow adversaries to exploit those IoT devices and have total control over such devices.
 In 2016, Mirai malware took advantage of the weak password settings of IoT devices and compromised 3.5 million devices, many of which were Wi-Fi cameras \cite{herzberg_breaking_2016}.
 The infected devices were located globally, including most of the countries in Europe, Asia, and North and South America \cite{_f5_2018}.
 While one of the most widespread, the Mirai botnet is just one of many examples of cameras being compromised \cite{pa_pa_iotpot:_2015,krebs_hacked_nodate,fogie_abusing_2007}.
 Furthermore, Wi-Fi cameras have been installed to spy on people in environments such as hotel rooms and AirBnB rentals \cite{how_2017,noauthor_yvonne_nodate,steinberg_these_nodate,polstra_am_2014}.

 Given the ease of which cameras can collect information on people without them knowing it, there is very little that has been done to detect cameras that are spying on people.
 Previous work in detecting hidden cameras has generally relied on being indoors, having significant control of the environment, or performing significant manual inspection with custom hardware \cite{polstra_am_2014, lagesse_detecting_2018, roessler_hidden}.
-In this paper, we present our work in automatically detecting Wi-Fi cameras that are streaming video of a particular scene that the user is interested in.
+In this paper, we extend our work \cite{wu_you_2019} in automatically detecting Wi-Fi cameras to mitigate the delayed-transmission attacker model.
 The approach works both indoors and outdoors in large or small areas and can be accomplished with common computing equipment such as a mobile phone or laptop.

 To address this problem, we introduce \textit{Similarity of Simultaneous Observation} to identify cameras that are streaming video of a user.
 This is accomplished by utilizing a known camera in the environment such as the camera on a mobile phone and recording the environment.
 Simultaneously, a networking interface enters into monitor mode and records nearby data transmissions and logs the number of bytes transmitted in each time step by each wireless device.
 Next, we apply similarity measures between the data timing of the known recording and each network device.
 Note that due to similarities in the size of plaintext and its resulting ciphertext when encrypted, this approach works regardless of if the camera is using encryption or is on another wireless network that we do not have credentials to join.
 If the two transmissions are deemed similar enough, then we flag that device as potential webcam.